FinlayWilliams/V-Sim/README.md

 The application comes with a set of configurations displaying a range of different scenarios - but allows the user to create an many configurations as they desire - alterable in anyway, providing commentary and feedback on the resulting virus spread.

-To run the application, either clone the repository into a IDE, or download V-Sim.zip from <a id="raw-url" href="https://github.com/FinlayWilliams/IoT_SIS_Sim/releases/download/exe/V-Sim.zip">HERE</a>, extract the contents anywhere, and then navigate to and run main.exe.
+To run the application, either clone the repository into a IDE, or download V-Sim.zip from <a id="raw-url" href="https://github.com/FinlayWilliams/IoT_SIS_Sim/releases/download/exe/V-Sim.zip">HERE</a> (or check the <a id="raw-url" href="https://github.com/FinlayWilliams/IoT_SIS_Sim/releases">Releases Section</a> of this repository and find V-Sim.exe), extract the contents anywhere, and then navigate to (and run) main.exe.

 ### Application Interfaces: